-September 30, 2023 December 31, 2022

-United States \$ 12,002 \$ 14,382

-United Kingdom 33,585 36,775

-European Union 109,291 105,013

-\$ 154,878 \$ 156,170
+September 30, December 31, March 31, December 31, 2023 2022 2024 2023 United States \$ 12,002 \$ 14,382 \$ 10,190 \$ 11,071 United Kingdom 33,585 36,775 32,116 33,798 European Union 109,291 105,013 108,666 112,487 \$ 154,878 \$ 156,170 \$150,972 \$ 157,356

-Recent Accounting Pronouncements Adopted
+Recent Accounting Pronouncements Not Yet Adopted

 In October 2023, the FASB issued ASU 2023-06, Disclosure Improvements: Codification Amendments in Response to the SEC's Disclosure Update and Simplification Initiative ("ASU 2023-06").
-ASU 2023-06 incorporates several disclosure and presentation requirements into the FASB's Accounting Standards Codification (the "Codification") currently residing in SEC Regulation S-X and Regulation S-K. The effective date for each amendment in the Codification will be the date on which the SEC's removal of the related disclosure from Regulation S-X or Regulation S-K becomes effective.
-As the Company is currently subject to these SEC requirements, ASU 2023-06 is not expected to have a significant impact on the Company.
+ASU 2023-06 incorporates several This update includes a number of amendments to clarify or improve disclosure and presentation requirements into of a variety of topics in order to allow users to more easily compare entities subject to the FASB's Accounting Standards Codification (the "Codification") currently residing SEC's existing disclosures with those entities that were not previously subject to the requirements and to align the requirements in SEC Regulation S-X and Regulation S-K, the FASB accounting standard codification with the SEC's regulations.
+The effective date for each amendment in the Codification will be the date on which the SEC's removal of the that related disclosure requirement from Regulation S-X or Regulation S-K becomes effective.
+As the effective, with early adoption prohibited.
+The Company is currently subject to evaluating the impact of these SEC requirements, ASU 2023-06 is not expected to have a significant impact on the Company. amendments.

-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), which adds a new Topic 326 to the Codification and removes the thresholds that companies apply to measure credit losses on financial instruments measured at amortized cost, such as loans, receivables, and held-to-maturity debt securities.
-Under current GAAP, companies generally recognize credit losses when it is probable that the loss has been incurred.
+In June 2016, November 2023, the FASB issued ASU 2016-13, 2023-07, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments Segment Reporting - Improvements to Reportable Segment Disclosures ("ASU 2016-13"), which adds a new Topic 326 updates reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses and information used to the Codification and removes the thresholds that companies apply to measure credit losses on financial instruments measured at amortized cost, such as loans, receivables, and held-to-maturity debt securities.
+Under current GAAP, companies generally recognize credit losses when it is probable that the loss has been incurred, assess segment performance.
 The revised guidance will remove all recognition thresholds and will require companies to recognize an allowance for credit losses for the difference between the amortized cost basis of a financial instrument and the amount of amortized cost that the Company expects to collect over the instrument's contractual life.
-ASU 2016-13 also amends the credit loss measurement guidance for available-for-sale debt securities and beneficial interests in securitized financial assets.
-The guidance is applicable for fiscal years beginning after December 15, 2019 and interim periods within those years, however, the FASB extended the effective date for smaller reporting companies to fiscal years beginning after December 15, 2022.
-The Company adopted this standard effective January 1, 2023 and it did not have an impact on the Company's consolidated financial statements.
+ASU 2016-13 also amends the credit loss measurement guidance for available-for-sale debt securities and beneficial interests amendments in securitized financial assets.
+The guidance is applicable this update are effective for fiscal years beginning after December 15, 2019 December 15, 2023, and interim periods within those years, however, the FASB extended the effective date for smaller reporting companies to fiscal years beginning after December 15, 2022 December 15, 2024.
+Early adoption is permitted.
+The Company is still in the process of determining the effect this ASU will have on the consolidated financial statements.